ky-ler/YTDownloaderUI/README.md

 # YTDownloaderUI

-GUI application for [yt-dlp](https://github.com/yt-dlp/yt-dlp) that allows you to download YouTube videos.
+GUI wrapper for [yt-dlp](https://github.com/yt-dlp/yt-dlp) that allows you to download YouTube videos.

 ## Features